Exploring Capers: "Flavor Bombs" for Your Cooking

 - 1/2 cup diced or crumbled feta cheese (optional)

 - Place potatoes in large pot with lid.
 Cover with water and bring to a boil over medium heat.
-Turn heat to low and simmer until potatoes are tender (a sharp knife inserted in the middle of a potato will enter easily).
+Turn heat to low and simmer until potatoes are tender (a sharp knife inserted in the middle of the potato will enter easily).

 - Drain the potatoes and place on chopping board.
 Let sit a few minutes until cool enough to handle.